textpattern/textpattern.github.io/tags/feed-link.md

 <txp:feed_link section="" category="" />
 ```

 Creates a link to the site's feed for articles in all sections and categories.
-If you omit the @section@ and @category@ attributes, the feed will default to the current section/category.
+If you omit the `section` and `category` attributes, the feed will default to the current section/category.

 ### Example 4: With Symbolset's 'rss' glyph

-If you happen to use the 'rss' glyph in the social media set of "Symbolset":http://symbolset.com, you can still use this tag.
+If you happen to use the 'rss' glyph in the social media set of [Symbolset](http://symbolset.com), you can still use this tag.
 Let's say you're creating a social button bar using Symbolset glyphs in a list.
 The normal way to do this would be to set up your selectors on the individual anchor elements, like the first three list items show below.
-For the RSS glyph you need to put the selectors in the @<li>@ since you can't put them in the @<a>@, as the last list item shows:
+For the RSS glyph you need to put the selectors in the `<li>` since you can't put them in the `<a>`, as the last list item shows:

 ```html
 <ul class="socbar">